acmoles/portfolio/portfolio/projects/wesen.md

 ## Development

 As I investigated technologies to power the e&#8209;commerce side of the experience, my main criteria was development speed.
 I wanted to avoid building common solutions like order management and payments.
 This led me to consider off-the-shelf platforms like Shopify and Magento.
 I found an even leaner solution.
-[Shapeways](https://www.shapeways.com/) (leading 3D printing web platform) offered an API with the capability to directly upload models to a private store hosted on their e-commerce platform.
+[Shapeways](https://www.shapeways.com/) (leading 3D printing web platform) offers an API with the capability to directly upload models to a private store hosted on their e-commerce platform.
 In this way, I could completely outsource checkout, payment and fulfilment.
 For further technical decisions, I drew on my experience at toucanBox and Makielab:

 <!-- The question became what steps (if any) I would take to enhance users' checkout experience.
 I was already building 3D-print-ready  geometry on the Wesen backend and saving order records in a database.
 Connecting customers to this record would avoid foreseeable customer service challenges.
 Emailing this information would avoid the need for user accounts.
 So I decided to add email capability with Sendgrid.
 Customers receive an email with a checkout link and a link to their saved pendant, which they can modify and reorder.
 They can respond to the email with questions. -->